phbradley/repdist/README.md

 # repdist
 Software for comparing T cell receptor (TCR) repertoires

-This repository contains C++ source code for computing Repdist and TStar repertoire comparison scores.
+This repository contains C++ source code for computing Repdist and TStar repertoire comparison scores for human and mouse TCR repertoires.
 Usage examples can be found in the shell script: `test/run.bash`

 # COMPILING